andyl/influx2rb/README.md

 # influx2rb

-This gem `influx2rb` is a simple Ruby interface to InfluxDB 2.
+This gem `influx2rb` is a simple Ruby interface that uses the InfluxDB 2.0 API.

-The gem includes a CLI, and is intended to be simple for hacking, extension and experimentation.
+The gem includes a CLI, and is intended to be simple for hacking and experimentation.

+The gem exposes only a subset of the InfluxDB 2.0 API.
+The code should be straightforward to extend to cover more API features.

+## CLI

+Install the CLI as:

+    $ gem install influx2rb

+Then run the CLI `influx2rb help` to see the command-line options.

-## Installation
+## Embedding

 Add this line to your application's Gemfile: